Opening Keynote Address: Transforming Healthcare through Open Innovation (Monday 8:30-9:00 am)

 In this session, the presenters will discuss the foundations and context of learning health systems, including background and relevance to interoperability, evidence generation, bridging of healthcare and research, systems-level improvement, population health, and levels of scale from local to national.
 They will also pose ten provocative questions about learning health and future potential intended to fuel thought, engagement, and creativity from the attendees.

-Presenters: Ed Hammond (Duke Center for Health Informatics) & Shelley Rusincovitch (Duke Clinical and Translational Science Institute)
+Presenters: Erich Huang, MD (Duke University School of Medicine) & Shelley Rusincovitch (Duke Clinical and Translational Science Institute)

 How to Prepare for a HIPAA Audit or Compliance Review: Lessons Learned (Monday 9:15-10:00 am)